StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 * Access to the Linux machines running your old StackState installation.
 * Access to the Kubernetes cluster running your new StackState installation.
 * Access to the `values.yaml` file used to install your StackState installation on Kubernetes.
-* Access to the restore scripts that are part of the [StackState Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
+* Access to the restore scripts that are part of the [StackState Helm chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
 * The following tools:
     * [helm \(helm.sh\)](https://helm.sh/)
     * [mc - the MinIO client \(min.io\)](https://docs.min.io/docs/minio-client-quickstart-guide.html)